-The MSH3125-S is ruggedly built, with an ergonomic spray gun with a safety lockout.
+Rated at 3,100 PSI, with a maximum water output of 2.5 GPM, the MSH3125-S is ruggedly built, with an ergonomic spray gun with a safety lockout.
 The spray gun can accept one of five included stainless-steel quick connect nozzles.
 Accessories can be conveniently stored on board, and the 10-inch tires make moving this Simpson pressure washer around a breeze.
 The pressure washer is covered for one year, with a second year of coverage for the Honda motor.
 Accessories are covered for 90 days.
-The Simpson MSH3125-S is an especially good choice for California residents because, unlike the Generac 6598, it is CARB compliant and can be sold in that state.
+The Simpson MSH3125-S is an especially good choice for California residents because it is CARB compliant and can be sold in that state.

 Feedback on commercial pressure washers isn't extensive, but we saw some good reviews for the Pressure-Pro Professional E4040HC (Est. $1,380).
 This is a super rugged, high-power gas pressure washer, rated to deliver 4,000 PSI and 4.0 GPM.
-It features a Honda GX engine and a CAT Triplex Plunger Pump.
+It features a Honda GX engine and a CAT Triplex Plunger Pump, which is judged to be more durable than the pumps typically found in residential models.
 It's built on a weld-free, aircraft-grade aluminum frame, which carries a lifetime warranty.
-The engine is covered for three years, while the pump for two.
+The engine is covered for three years; the pump for two.
 Accessories, which are covered for 90 days, include 50-feet of steel re-enforced, non-marking hose and a spray gun that can accept the five included quick-connect nozzles.

-Mike Aletich at PressureWashersDirect.com says that the Pressure-Pro gas commercial pressure washer is "an excellent professional pressure washer choice in this price range."
-His site is where we also spotted the most user feedback, more than 50 reviews, with 95 percent saying that they recommend the E4040HC.
-At Amazon.com, we spotted nearly a dozen additional user reviews, with all owners giving this gas pressure washer a 5-star rating.
+Brian Teitelbaum at PressureWashersDirect.com says that the Pressure-Pro gas commercial pressure washer is "an excellent professional pressure washer choice in this price range."
+His site is where we also spotted the most user feedback, more than 80 reviews, with 98 percent saying that they recommend the E4040HC.
+While this model isn't currently available at Amazon.com, we saw more than 15 additional user reviews, with all but one owner giving this gas pressure washer a 5-star rating -- and that was with issues with the shipper, not the pressure washer, which he describes as "great".
 It's CARB compliant, so it's another good choice for California residents.